1 1/2 cup water

 1 T soy sauce

 In a rice cooker, combine the pre-soaked rice (drained), 1 1/2 cup water (or just fill it up to the level written on your rice cooker for 2 cups), 1 T soy sauce, and 1 T vegetable oil.
-Cook rice according to the rice cooker's instructions.
-The above picture shows you what the finished product will look like.
+Cook rice according to the rice cooker’s instructions.

 3 T fried shallots